I first self-published Emotional Clearing

 the next thing, I found myself involved in a major reevaluation of my spiritual path, getting into new ideas and exposing myself to new teachers.
 It seemed that this was now crucial for me, because in spite of 20 years on the path, I

-for success were at the top of the list.
+for success and artistic burn-out were at the top of the list.
 I started putting some of

 these new principles to the test, and I discovered they worked.
 In meditations,